But that’s not what he finds when he looks outside.

 “Sure.
 I didn’t know that you liked coffee.”

 “I like it when I’m having this kind of breakfast.
 Black, and only about half a mug, please.”
+I poured Adam’s coffee and handed him his mug.

 The next to arrive was John.